 - Similarly, anything by Bentley Little.
 Somewhere between the cult of women who have sex with a tire iron and the humanoid figures in trenchcoats who are faceless except for their huge disembodied grins, you'll realize that absolutely none of the horrifying, insane things that happen in his novels make the least bit of sense; your best bet is to simply assume that the evil...whatever...that's causing it is powerful enough to warp reality and do whatever the hell it wants.
 Even making that assumption, most of it still comes across as lunacy.
 Extremely creepy lunacy.

 - Stephen King loves this trope.
 Why the hell is a dog/clown/car/laundry press/platoon of green army men toys/pair of chattering teeth trying to kill people?
 Why is that kid's dad turning into a giant, carnivorous man-shaped glob of mold from drinking contaminated beer?
 Where did that man-eating oil slick come from?
 The answer: Who cares?
 It just happened, and it's scary.

 - And explaining where some of these horrors came from would probably have made them less frightening.
 Unfortunately, a few of King's stories have done exactly that, and yes, they were less frightening as a result.

-- One of the themes of ''From A Buick 8" actually is that some things will never be understood.
+- One of the themes of ''From a Buick 8" actually is that some things will never be understood.